Whether you want to clear your debt, save on fees or cut down on interest costs, compare some of the cheapest credit card offers* in Australia.

 0% balance transfer offers

-A balance transfer credit card is designed to give you a cheaper way to pay down existing credit card debt.
-These cards offer a 0% interest rate (or reduced rate) when you move existing debt to the new account.
+A balance transfer credit card can be a great way to pay off an existing debt quicker and cheaper.
+These cards offer a promotional 0% interest rate (or reduced rate) when you move existing debt to the new account.
+The interest-free period can generally last from 12 to 30 months.
 At the end of the balance transfer promotional period, a standard interest rate will apply to any remaining debt from the balance transfer.
-This rate varies from card to card but is usually the purchase or cash advance rate for that card.

 Keep in mind that a balance transfer credit card shouldn’t be used for purchases, which will accrue interest at the purchase rate for that card.
 Interest-free days also don’t apply if you’re carrying a balance transfer balance from month to month.

-- Good if: You want to consolidate several debts under one card or want to pay off a debt without the burden of interest.
+- Good if: You want to consolidate several debts under one card or pay off a debt without the burden of interest.

 - Bad if: You plan to use your card for purchases.

 Rewards credit cards with no annual fee

 Most rewards credit cards come with high annual fees, but you can use these cards to earn points without paying any yearly fees.
 This means you don't have to worry about weighing up the value of the rewards you could redeem with the annual fee of the card.
 While some rewards cards offer $0 annual fee for life, others may only offer no annual fee for the first year.
 These cards may come with a high purchase rate, so they're best suited to cardholders who can repay their balance in full each month to avoid interest costs.

 Who are $0 annual fee rewards credit cards best suited to?